loiane/crud-angular-spring/README.md

 - [ ] Angular Material components
 - [ ] List of all courses
 - [ ] Form to update/create courses with lessons (has-many - FormArray)
+- [ ] Form asyn validation for duplicated courses and lessons
 - [ ] View only screen
 - [ ] TypedForms (Angular v14+)
 - [ ] Presentational x Smart Components